The completion of a minimum of thirty course credits is required of all students pursuing a Master's Degree in Religion.

 OR

-b) A 3-credit capstone project (840:703) taken in the last semester of study.
-The capstone project requires close consultation with the adviser, but no formal application to a committee.
-Please refer to the M.A. with Capstone Timeline.
+b) A 3-credit capstone project (840:599) taken in the last semester of study.
+The capstone project requires close consultation with the advisor, but no formal application to a committee.
+Please refer to the M.A. without Thesis Timeline.

-Our faculty members work with texts written in Arabic, Burmese, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Latin, Pali, Persian, and Sanskrit as well as other classical and vernacular languages, and can direct independent readings in these languages.
-Languages regularly taught at Rutgers include Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Japanese, Korean, Latin, Persian, and Sanskrit.
+Our faculty members work with texts written in Arabic, Burmese, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Latin, Pali, Persian, and Sanskrit, as well as other classical and vernacular languages, and can direct independent readings in these languages.
+Students are advised to consult with the relevant language and literature programs at Rutgers to confirm available course offerings.